01 of 08

 Here's a tidy way to start and finish your double-fold quilt binding:

 - Unfold one end of the double-fold quilt binding before sewing it to the quilt.
 Fold the fabric diagonally, as shown, wrong sides together.
 Press to secure the fold.

 - Trim excess fabric, leaving about 1/4 inch past the diagonal fold.

 The third strip on the right in the photo shows you how the strip looks when re-folded.
 The strip is narrow since it's for a miniature quilt with thin batting.
 Wider strips will look slightly different when folded.Continue to 7 of 8 below.

 Sew Tucked Quilt Binding Strip to the Quilt

-- Fold the strip lengthwise again and pin-mark it 1 inch or so beyond the point where it becomes two layers again.
-Unfold.
-Sew to the quilt, beginning at the angled tip and sewing through only one layer of the strip.
+Fold the strip lengthwise again and pin-mark it 1 inch or so beyond the point where it becomes two layers again.
+Unfold, and sew to the quilt, beginning at the angled tip and sewing through only one layer of the strip.
 Stop at the pin mark, take a few backstitches and cut the threads.

 Finish Sewing the Quilt Binding

-- Use a sharp needle or something similar to sew the folded edge of the quilt binding to the quilt backing with a blind-stitch (such as you would use in needle turn applique).
+Use a sharp needle or something similar to sew the folded edge of the quilt binding to the quilt backing with a blind-stitch (such as you would use in needle turn applique).
 Use a matching thread or any thread that blends with your fabric.
-Do not let the stitches travel through all layers since they would be visible on the front of the quilt.
+Do not let the stitches travel through all layers, as they would be visible on the front of the quilt.